This page (Page #1) has creative

-Denver Academy, CO -
+Denver Academy, CO - ArtReach's A

 The play opens with meeting Sadako and her

 upcoming Obon festivities.

 Obon is a Japanese Buddhist custom to honor the

 spirits of one s ancestors.
 It is tradition to light a candle for

 each ancestor who has died.
 Sadako and her parents are remembering

 her Grandmother, Oba Chan, who died in the bombing of Hiroshima.

 you remember that old story about the crane?"

-Denver Academy, CO -
+Denver Academy, CO - ArtReach's A

 As Kenji and Sadako are out practicing for the

 upcoming race, Sadako becomes very dizzy and falls.
 She is rushed to

 the hospital.
 No one seems to know what is wrong with her.
 After a

 number of tests, the doctors conclude that Sadako has Leukemia, or

 the atom-bomb sickness.
 She has to stay in the hospital for a few

 weeks to get some tests done.
 This means Sadako will miss the

 race she has been practicing for.
 While in the hospital, her parents

 and Kenji visit often.
 Kenji has come up with a plan to make Sadako

 He reminds Sadako of the story of a Thousand

 makes her tired and it more difficult to fold the cranes.

 Chan tells Sadako that the cranes will be completed."

 Denver Academy, CO - ArtReach's A

 One night while she is sleeping, the spirit of

 her grandmother, Oba Chan, comes to visit Sadako.
 Oba Chan takes

 Sadako on a journey through the spirit world showing her the spirits

 of others who died because of the Atomic Bombing of Hiroshima.
 Oba

 Chan tells Sadako that she must stay in the spirit world with them.

 Sadako is not ready, she hasn't folded her thousand cranes.
 Oba Chan

 tells Sadako that the cranes will be completed.

-Sadako died on October 25,
+Sadako died on October 25, 1955, ten years

 the base of the statue:

 our cry, This is our prayer, Peace in the World.

 About Tchaikovsky's Nutcracker

-Discussion for ArtReach's 'The
+Classroom Discussion for

-to say the name:
+How to say

 Ch-eye-cough-ski.
 'Pyotr Ilyich' is said like 'Peter Il-itch'.